API Reference

 limiter.install(api)

-Response headers: X-RateLimit-Limit, X-RateLimit-Remaining, and Retry-After (when limited).
+Response headers: X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset (seconds until the window resets), and Retry-After (when limited).

 Usage: